nelly2k/notes/coding/aws/storage/rds.md

 > Disaster recovery only.

 ## Read Replica
-5 read replicas for production db be default. allow you to have read-only copy of your production db.
+5 read replicas for production db by default. allow you to have read-only copy of your production db.
 This is achieved by using Asynchronous replication from the primary RDS instance to the read replica.
 You use read replicas primarily for very read-heavy database workloads.

 Available for: